Skip to content

-Arsenal have announced half-yearly profits of £17.8million for the six months up to the end of November last year.
+Arsenal FCArsenal have announced half-yearly profits of £17.8million for the six months up to the end of November last year.
 Arsenal’s cash reserves also increased by £7m to £123.3m.

 At first glance, that looks great, but that profit figure is funded by the sale of Robin van Persie to Manchester United for £24m.
 Without selling players Arsenal are losing money.